The magazine of Glion Institute

 Our last full day in Barcelona began with free time in the city.
 We had a chance to explore on our own and take advantage of the sales!

-We then met up again at The Edition Barcelona.
-We were treated to a two hour session by General Manager Julie Van de Kerckhove, Director of Human Resources Irene Rincón and Front of House Manager Iñigo Roy Azcorra.
-The trio took us through the brand’s inception and its growth.
+We then met up again at EDITION Barcelona.
+We were treated to a two hour session by General Manager Julie Van de Kerckhove, alongside the hotel’s Director of Human Resources and Front of House Manager.
+This high-powered trio took us through the brand’s inception and its growth.
 We learned about the ethos and the emphasis placed on customer service excellence.
 They highlighted that there is always room to give better service and that asking a few simple questions, and anticipating customer needs, is how you can deliver on that.
 Following the session we got a tour of the space, and it was truly beautiful.

 Our farewell dinner was at the Fire Restaurant at the W. This sit-down, multiple course meal was exceptional and a great way to end our field trip.